RonanDrouglazet/RemoteConsole/README.md

     ?console=http://RemoteConsoleServerIp

-off course, you have to replace `RemoteConsoleServerIp` with the ip that RemoteConsole gives you when you run it on your machine (see step `run`)
+off course, you have to replace `RemoteConsoleServerIp` with the ip that RemoteConsole gives you when you run it on your machine (see step `Run`)

 2) Direct call with script